Basilica di Santa Maria Della Salute during sunrise

 My experience is that the main sights are popular because they are amazing.

-In Venice specifically, the Saint Marc’s Basilica, the Duke’s palace, the Piazza San Marco, and everything else, really is worth visiting.
+In Venice specifically, Saint Marc’s Basilica, the Duke’s palace, the Piazza San Marco, and everything else, really are worth visiting.

 If you want to beat the crowds, the best idea is to visit around sunrise time or after sunset.
 The square is empty then.
 Makes for great pictures!